The Trollenberg Terror: In popular culture

-The Freakazoid episode "The Cloud" spoofed the opening credits of the film and key elements of the plot, though with the victims being turned into clowns instead of being killed.
+The Freakazoid episode "The Cloud" spoofed the film's opening credits, as well as key elements of the plot, though with the victims being turned into clowns instead of being killed.

 A song called "Crawling Eye" was featured on American horror punk band the Misfits' 1999 album Famous Monsters; the song's lyrics directly referenced the plot of the film.

-Shown on the MeTV show Svengoolie on November 26, 2022.
+The film was shown on the MeTV show Svengoolie on 26 November 2022.